rootCircle/cpast_mono/clex.specs.md

 A _NonCapturingGroup_ is a _UnitExpression_ that groups other expressions without capturing the matched text, i.e. no account in group register is hold for it.
 The "(?:" and ")" denote the start and end of the non-capturing group.
 It can contain other unit expressions and may have associated quantifiers.
 A NonCapturingGroup can be nested and/or store _CapturingGroup_ as well.

-However, it's worth mentioning that if the _NonCapturingGroup_ is repeated using _Quantifier_ and there is a _CapturingGroup_ inside that _NonCapturingGroup_, then the _CapturingGroup_ will only have only one group number, not many for each iterations.
+However, it's worth mentioning that if the _NonCapturingGroup_ is repeated using _Quantifier_ and there is a _CapturingGroup_ inside that _NonCapturingGroup_, then the _CapturingGroup_ will only have one group number, not many for each iteration.

 Example : (?:(N)){3} : In this the group number of N will always be one, irrespective of how many times it's called.
 It won't be 1, 2, 3.